Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/README.md

     * [GeoView viewpoint synchronization](ArcGISRuntime.UWP.Samples/Samples/MapView/GeoViewSync)

-    This sample demonstrates how to keep two geo views (MapView/SceneView) in sync with eachother.
+    This sample demonstrates how to keep two geo views (MapView/SceneView) in sync with each other.

 - **Map**